CodeWringer/ambersteel/documents/en/ruleset/draft-2/rules.md

 # Introduction
 **Ambersteel** is a role-playing game, requiring a **game master** (henceforth referred to as the **GM**) and at least one **player** to play.

-While each player only indirectly controls a single character, the GM is in direct control of every single non-player character (**NPC**), the world and the story.
+While each player only indirectly controls a single character, the **GM** is in direct control of every single non-player character (**NPC**), the world and the story.
+A player character is abbreviated as **PC**.

 The system is designed to fit a low to medium fantasy medieval setting.
 Player characters may be special, but they're far from heroic.
 Combat is deadly, magic is powerful, yet risky and character's abilities grow over time.

+But this is not an *antagonistic* game.
+The **GM** and the players work ***together*** to tell a compelling, interesting, humorous or tense story.
+Ultimately, the **GM**'s job is to provide conundrums to the players and their job is to provide answers.

 # Dice
 **Ambersteel** uses a **dice pool** system of **six-sided dice** (henceforth referred to as **D6**). *Dice pool* means a variable number of **D6** will be rolled to resolve uncertain situations and actions in game.

 ## Tests
-Whenever the outcome of an action or situation is uncertain, a **test** may be called for by the GM, in order to resolve it.
+Whenever the outcome of an action or situation is uncertain, a **test** may be called for by the **GM**, in order to resolve it.

 As a basis for a test, either an [attribute](#attributes) or [skill](#skills) is used.

 Only a six rolled on a single die counts as a success.
 Other values are discarded as irrelevant.
 Only successes (sixes) matter.

-How many successes are needed in order to succeed a test, is determined by the GM, via the mechanism called **obstacle** (henceforth referred to as **Ob**).
-The test can only succeed, if at least as many successes are rolled, as the *obstacle level* named by the GM.
-For example, to succeed a test at **Ob 3**, at least three successes must be rolled.
-Any less, and the test is a failure.
+How many successes are needed in order to succeed a test, is determined by the **GM**, via the mechanism called **obstacle** (henceforth referred to as **Ob**).
+The test can only succeed, if at least as many successes are rolled, as the *obstacle level* named by the **GM**.

+> For example, to succeed a test at **Ob 3**, at least three successes must be rolled.
+Any less, and the test outcome is a failure.

 To resolve an **attribute test**, the number of **D6** indicated by the *attribute level* (the number next to the attribute) must be rolled.

 To resolve a **skill test**, the number of **D6** indicated by the **skill level** (the number next to the skill), plus the number of **D6** indicated by the related [attribute](#attributes) must be rolled.

 ### Types of Test
 There are the following types of tests.
-The GM decides when each type of test is appropriate.
+The **GM** decides when each type of test is appropriate.

 #### Binary Test
 The outcome of the test is an absolute success, or failure.
 These are tests, where the **degree of success** is irrelevant.

+#### Stepped Test
+A stepped test is really just a series of [binary tests](#binary-test).
+This allows for finer-grained results, while not behaving like a [graduated test](#graduated-test).

+This type of test is useful for situations where the **GM** decides to create very fine *time slices* and allow more chances for success.
+This makes it easier to allow a **PC** to *fail forward* or prevent a *one roll to end it all* situation.

+> For example, a **PC** is attempting to cross a suspension bridge, but upon setting foot on the bridge, the ropes holding it up, suddenly snap.
+The **PC** can make an [acrobatics](#acrobatics-agi) test, to try and quickly jump off and back onto solid ground.
+They fail, and get to make another [acrobatics](#acrobatics-agi) test, to try and grab a root sticking out of the ground beneath the bridge.
+As a last chance for that **PC** to survive, the **GM** asks one of the other players if their character will attempt an [acrobatics](#acrobatics-agi) test to try and grab their falling ally's hand in a daring rescue.
+Finally, their ally succeeds and the **PC**'s life is saved.
+Obviously, such a situation should not arise often, as stepped tests can quickly grow exasperating for the players.

 #### Graduated Test
 The outcome of the test is graduated.
 That means, the number of successes rolled during the test factor into the outcome.
 This is called the **degree of success**.

-For example, when crafting a work of art, the number of successes achieved may result in a more impressive piece, which can then be sold at a higher price or which could make for a more impressive gift.
+> For example, when crafting a work of art, the number of successes achieved may result in a more impressive piece, which can then be sold at a higher price or which could make for a more impressive gift.

 On the other hand, failure doesn't have to be absolute.
 The degree of failure can allow for a "failing forward" - a success, but with complications, whose severity depends on the number of failures.

 #### Creative Test
 Also known as a **skill challenge**, this type of test asks the player(s) to pick and justify the skill(s) and attribute(s) to use in a given situation.
 Players are encouraged to think creatively and come up with solutions.

-Whether the attribute(s) and skill(s) in question apply to resolve the situation at hand, lies at the GM's discretion.
+Whether the attribute(s) and skill(s) in question apply to resolve the situation at hand, lies at the **GM**'s discretion.

 #### Opposed Test
 Also known as a *versus test*, this type of test occurs, when two characters come into opposition.
 Who wins, and by how much, is determined by comparing the number of successes of each character.
 The one with the most successes is the winner.

 If there is a tie, the defending character is considered the winner.

-For example, a character tries to sneak past another, the sneak will have to do a [stealth](#stealth-agi) test, while the other character will have to do a [observation](#observation-perc) test.
-If the result is a tie, the one doing the observation test is considered the defender and wins.
+> For example, a character tries to sneak past another, the sneak will have to do a [stealth](#stealth-agi) test, while the other character will have to do an [observation](#observation-perc) test.
+If the result is a tie, the one doing the observation test is considered the defender, and wins.

 If a tie occurs in which a defender cannot be clearly determined, the result is a deadlock and neither side gains anything.